-At the very start of the year, Daastan’s Founder Syed Ommer Amer received the very important news of having been selected as a fellow for the National SDG Bootcamp, which was happening at the National Incubation Center Islamabad.
+At the start of the year, Daastan’s Founder Syed Ommer Amer received the thrilling news of having been selected as a fellow for the National SDG Bootcamp, happening at the National Incubation Center Islamabad.
 Daastan was among 22 other social enterprises chosen to be a part of the bootcamp.
-The workshop was concluded with a National Dialogue event titled the SDG Changemaker’s Summit, in which the winners of the bootcamp were selected, and Daastan had the honor of being one of them.
+The workshop was concluded with a National Dialogue event titled the SDG Changemaker’s Summit.
+The winners of the bootcamp were selected, and Daastan had the honor of being one of them.

 What is SDG Bootcamp?

 The SDG Bootcamp was a 4-day, first-of-its-kind, entrepreneurship bootcamp which happened in collaboration with DEMO and UNDP Pakistan.
-It selected social enterprise founders who were helping the nation achieve Sustainable Development Goals and took them through a journey of extensive training so as to enhance their pitch for funds, social impact, financial models and outreach.
+Selected social enterprise founders who were helping the nation achieve Sustainable Development Goals were taken on a journey of extensive training so as to enhance their pitch for funds, social impact, financial models and outreach.

 Daastan had a lifetime opportunity, and was presented in front of more than 1000 delegates from over 20 countries.
-Ommer communicated how Daastan was empowering the literary community by helping writers monetize their work, and revamping the literary industry at the national level.
-If you are a writer who wants to get the most out of their work, you can always sign up with us on Qissa.
+Ommer communicated how Daastan was empowering the literary community by helping writers and revamping the literary industry at the national level.
+If you are a writer who wants to get the most out of their work, sign up with us on Qissa.

-With this opportunity, Daastan went global and is now actively seeking as well as collaborating with international partners, which will help the team realize their dream of using literature as a means of earning for writers and encourage social community building, in addition to paving the way for a new tomorrow free from stigma, illiteracy, conflict and intolerance.
+With this opportunity, Daastan went global and is now actively collaborating with international partners.
+Following their dream of using literature as a means of earning for writers, Daastan is paving the way for a new tomorrow free from stigma, illiteracy, conflict and intolerance.

 Since its inception, Daastan has had a very positive history with Telenor’s different initiatives for entrepreneurs and startups.
-The company was selected as a part of the Telenor Velocity business accelerator program in the year of 2016, and had the opportunity to closely work with them throughout the course of the year that followed.
-Since then, we have been featured multiple times on the social media channels of Telenor’s various programs for our different achievements.
+Daastan was selected as a part of the Telenor Velocity business accelerator program in the year of 2016.
+We had the opportunity to closely work with telenor throughout the course of the year that followed.
+Since then, we have been featured multiple times on social media channels of Telenor’s programs for our different achievements.

 Telenor Youth Forum:

 In August 2018, the sixth edition of Telenor Youth Forum was held in Islamabad.
-This initiative is held in collaboration with theNobel Peace Center, bringing together smart minds from all over the world to develop digital solutions that curb inequalities, and in turn empower societies.
-The platform focuses on encouraging ideas that have high social impact and which support the Sustainable Development Goals (SDGs) put forth by the UN for international development.
-The previous winners of Telenor Youth Forum have included renowned figures such as Saad Hamid, a digital evangelist, Fatima Rizwan, founder of TechJuice.com, Haroon Yasin, founder of Orenda & receiver of Queen’s Young Leaders Award and Sajawal Waseem.
+This initiative was held in collaboration with theNobel Peace Center, bringing together smart minds from all over the world to develop digital solutions that curb inequalities, and empower societies.
+The Youth Forum focuses on encouraging ideas that have high social impact and which support the Sustainable Development Goals (SDGs) put forth by the UN for international development.
+Winners of Telenor Youth Forum include renowned figures.
+Saad Hamid, a digital evangelist, Fatima Rizwan, founder of TechJuice.com, Haroon Yasin, founder of Orenda & receiver of Queen’s Young Leaders Award and Sajawal Waseem are a few names.

 Our Journey Through the Forum:

-Over 3500 participants with unique ideas applied for the top spot in the platform, and pitched in front of various highly qualified individuals of the industry.
-Daastan’s founder, Mr. Syed Ommer Amer’s presentation elaborated how there was a severe dearth of opportunities for the citizens of our country to showcase their work, and all that Daastan had done in building a digital infrastructure for the literary industry of Pakistan.
-With Daastan’s digital portal Qissa, and its newly launched mobile app Daastan Nama, the company had been successful in reaching hundreds of creatives and helping them bring their work forward to be shared with the world.
+Over 3500 participants with unique ideas applied for the top spot in the platform.
+Daastan’s founder, Mr. Syed Ommer Amer’s presentation talked about a severe dearth of opportunities for the citizens of our country to showcase their work.
+The presentation showcased Daastan’s efforts in building a digital infrastructure for the literary industry of Pakistan.
+With Daastan’s digital portal Qissa, and its newly launched mobile app Daastan Nama, the company had been successful in reaching hundreds of creatives.
+Through these platforms, Daastan helped creatives bring their work forward to be shared with the world.
 Daastan was ranked top 10 in the competition, and was featured on many of Telenor’s platforms for its achievement.